pchmn/vite-react-ts-ghactions-template/README.md

 ### Configuration for Github Actions

-If you want to use Github Actions in your repo, you'll need to make little configurations.
+If you want to use Github Actions in your repo, you'll need to make little configuration.

 Actual [workflow](https://github.com/pchmn/vite-react-ts-ghactions-template/blob/main/.github/workflows/ci.yml) is: